MAT 321 - PS5¶

 We are missing one last ingredient in our PDE solver: a preconditioner.
 Preconditioning is the idea of replacing a linear system $Ax=b$ with a different, but equivalent linear system $M^{-1}Ax = M^{-1}b$.
 The matrix $M$ is called the preconditioner.
 A good preconditioner should have two properties:

-Proving this fact is your next task.
+Proving that the preconditioned system is well conditioned is your next ask.
 Since we know the exact eigenvalue decomposition of $T$ (see previous HW) it is easy to bound eigenvalues of $M = T \otimes I + I \otimes T$.

-Hint: You may want to use the following characterization of the eigenvalues of symmetric matrices based on the Rayleigh quotient:
+Hint: You can (but do not have to) use the following characterization of the eigenvalues of symmetric matrices based on the Rayleigh quotient:

 def my_poisson_preconditioner(b):